egeoffrey/egeoffrey-service-bluetooth/README.md

 ## Version

-The version of this egeoffrey-service-bluetooth is 1.0-13 on the development branch.
+The version of this egeoffrey-service-bluetooth is 1.0-14 on the master branch.